CHARLIE CHAPLIN: THE GOLD RUSH

 Programme includes music by:

-BEETHOVEN, CHERUBINI, CZERNY, HAYDN, FANNY HENSEL-MENDELSSOHN, HUMMEL, MAYER, FELIX MENDELSSOHN, REICHER & RIES
+BEETHOVEN, CHERUBINI, CZERNY, HAYDN, FANNY HENSEL-MENDELSSOHN, HUMMEL, MAYER, FELIX MENDELSSOHN, REICHA & RIES

 Our Visiting Quartet presents music by Beethoven set amongst composers who influenced or were in close contact with the musical genius.